AlexaTesla/PartOfASong/README.md

 1. Download 3 (.java) files in one folder and run.
 2. The "SongLaunch" file contains the launch of the program.
-3. After launch, the program itself will find and load a random part of a song.
+3. After launch, the program itself will find and load a fragment of the specified song to your computer.
 4. You can find it in the downloads folder or in the folder with the files of this program.